kuangdai/llm_course/04_LangflowBasic.md

 In this session, we will learn **LangFlow**, a powerful visual tool for creating GenAI workflows enhanced by knowledge bases and multi-agent systems.
 We will start with a built-in template, introducing the core concept of **Components**, the fundamental units for building GenAI systems.
 We will also cover component customization, which is essential for real applications with complex data and workflows.

+The flow is saved at `flows/CustomMemoryChatbot.json` and can be uploaded to the LangFlow API.

 # Creating and Exposing an LLM Server